tferrari92/automate-all-the-things/README.md

 7. If you DON'T have a hosted parallelism, you'll need to do the same thing as in point 10 from the infrastructure deployment pipeline.
 8. Click on "Run".

-AGREGAR ALGO DE Q YA TERMINAMOS Y A DONDE PODEMOS VER LA APP (EL ARTIFACT Q NOS DA EL URL)
+AGREGAR ALGO DE Q YA TERMINAMOS Y A DONDE PODEMOS VER LA APP (EL ARTIFACT Q NOS DA EL URL) and let me know what you think of the site I made for you.

 <br/>
 <br/>